 2. When you are CPR certified, you become valuable in your workplace

 What will you do if one of your workmates goes into cardiac arrest in a break room?
-When you are CPR certified, you can help and provide immediate support needed to save the person’s life.
+When you are CPR certified online, you can help and provide immediate support needed to save the person’s life.
 CPR skills make you exceptional from others, making you valuable in the office.
 Those who can dedicate their time to learning these skills of saving life can include them in their portfolio.

 3. Make a difference for cardiac arrest victims